jpwrobinson/grazing-grads/README.md

 # grazing-grads
 This repository contains data and R scripts accompanying Robinson et al. Habitat and fishing control grazing potential on coral reefs.
-(In Review)
+(In Press, Functional Ecology)

 The following R packages were used to tidy, analyse and visualize data.